Rodney Tom: Career

 In 1989, Tom began a career as a realtor with Windermere Real Estate.

-In 2002, Tom was elected to the state House of Representatives as a Republican by defeating Democrat Connie Espe by a 52 to 42% margin with 5% going to a third-party candidate.
+In 2002, Tom was elected to the state House of Representatives as a Republican by defeating Democrat Connie Espe by a 52 to 42% margin, with 5% going to a third-party candidate.

 He was reelected in 2004, edging out Democratic Party challenger Debi Golden with a 51.76% to 48.24% margin (1816 votes).

 On March 14, 2006, Tom announced that he was switching to the Democratic Party and challenging Luke Esser.
 This announcement caused no small amount of controversy, as Tom's 2004 Democratic opponent, Debi Golden, had already declared her intention to run for the state Senate in the 48th district, which brought the two together for a rematch of their 2004 race.
 However, two weeks later, Golden ended her candidacy, citing the expense and futility of a primary battle, leaving Tom unopposed for the Democratic nomination.
 He defeated incumbent Republican Luke Esser with 53% of the vote.

 On July 17, 2007, Tom publicly announced his campaign for the 8th District's congressional seat.
 He soon ended the campaign and endorsed Darcy Burner (D), who was the challenger to Dave Reichert (R) in 2006 and had a major lead in fundraising.

-On November 2, 2010, Tom ran in the Washington State Senate in the 48th Legislative District to win against Gregg Bennett by 52.55% to 47.30%.
+On November 2, 2010, Tom ran in the Washington State Senate in the 48th Legislative District and defeated Gregg Bennett by a 52.55% to 47.30% margin.

-In 2012, two Conservative-Democrat Senators, Tom and Tim Sheldon announced they would switch caucuses and join 23 Republicans to form the Majority Coalition Caucus, giving them a 25-24 vote majority over the Democrats.
+In 2012, Tom and Tim Sheldon, both conservative Democrats in the state Senate, announced they would switch caucuses and join 23 Republicans to form the Majority Coalition Caucus, with a 25-24 vote majority over the Democratic caucus.

 On April 14, 2014 Tom announced he would not seek reelection citing health concerns and the need to take care of his father.

-On March 29, 2018 Tom announced his intention to run for state senate again in 48th Legislative District, but was not elected.
+On March 29, 2018 Tom announced his intention to run for state Senate again in the 48th Legislative District, but was not elected.